hotdogee/django-blast/sphinx_doc/logging.md

     COOKIES:{'csrftoken': 'lw03D5JjghuOzEFDsQE3uaREaHr1xUM2'},
     <other request fields>

-The request makes the log file less readable but equally useful to text manipulation tools.
+The request data makes the log file less readable but equally useful to text manipulation tools.
-The call to 'src.request(request)' returns 'request:' in the first line, so there is no need to add it to the message format string.
+The call to *'src.request(request)'* returns the string 'request:' in the first line, so there is no need to add it to the message format string.

-Adding the file and line to each log call is a bit more laborious, but it provides invaluable information to troubleshooters and developers when errors occur and it is a recommended practice that repays the time invested many times over
+Adding the file and line to each logging call is a bit laborious, but it provides invaluable information to troubleshooters and developers when errors occur, and it is a recommended practice that repays the time invested many times over.